StackStorm/st2docs/docs/source/reference/ha.rst

 ^^^^^^
 This process host the REST API endpoints that serve requests from  WebUI, CLI and ChatOps.
 It maintains connections to MongoDB to store and retrieve information.
 It also connects to RabbitMQ to push various kind of messages onto the message bus.
-It is a gunicorn managed process which by default listens on port ``9101`` and is front-ended by Nginx acting as a reverse proxy.
+It is a Python WSGI app running under gunicorn managed process which by default listens on port ``9101`` and is front-ended by Nginx acting as a reverse proxy.

-n st2api processes can be behind a loadbalancer in an active-active configuration.
+Multiple st2api processes can be behind a loadbalancer in an active-active configuration.
 Each of these processes can be deployed on separate compute instances.

 st2auth
 ^^^^^^^
 All authentication is managed by this process.
 This process needs connection to MongoDB and an authentication backend.
 See `Authentication backends <ref-auth-backends>` for more information.
-It is a gunicorn managed process which by default listens on port ``9102`` and is front-ended by Nginx acting as a reverse proxy.
+It is a Python WSGI app running under gunicorn managed process which by default listens on port ``9102`` and is front-ended by Nginx acting as a reverse proxy.

-n st2auth processes can be behind a loadbalancer in an active-active configuration.
+Multiple st2auth processes can be behind a loadbalancer in an active-active configuration.
 Each of these processes can be deployed on separate compute instances.
 If using the PAM authentication backend special care has to be taken to guarantee that all boxes on which an instance of st2auth runs should have the same users.
 Generally, all st2auth process should see the same identities, via some provider if applicable, for the system to work